mkespi/Portfolio/README.md

 ## Projects

-Here are some of my key projects:
+Here are some of my key projects in PDF format!

 - **[Professional Statement](https://raw.githubusercontent.com/mkespi/Portfolio/main/Course1.docx)**
   A summary of my professional background and goals.